This site uses cookies. By continuing to browse, you agree to our use of cookies as outlined in our Privacy and Cookie Policy.

 We would recommend using BigQuery + Memorystore if you want a simple managed offering of an offline and online store backed by strict SLAs.
 With FEAST comes more organisation and streamlined tooling, but at the cost of deploying and managing the library yourself.
 However, both offerings still lack some desired functionality, especially with regards to orchestrating the data transformations before ingestion (See the second post on “Kubeflow Pipelines vs. Cloud Composer for Orchestration” for more on orchestration tools).

-In the meantime, check out our 2021 Guide to MLOps for information on getting started!
+Check out our 2021 Guide to MLOps for information on getting started!